ubc/moodle-docker/README.md

 * Step 3: for development

-* HOW-TO Build MoodleCPD from MoodleCPD 4.1-LTS with Github > Codespace
+* HOW-TO Build MoodleCPD from MoodleCore 4.1-LTS with Github > Codespace
 * - (optional) fork "moodlecpd-4.1LTS" branch
   - From "moodlecpd-4.1LTS" branch:
   - click on the (green button) "<> CODE"